Home learning at SIJS aims to:

 Years 5 and 6 – 30 minutes a day (or the equivalent of over time)

-In year six, as part of the lead up to pupils’ national assessments (SATs), home learning is set from study books, provided by the school, to allow children to revisit and consolidate their learning.
+In year six, as part of the lead up to pupils’ national assessments (SATs), home learning is set from study books in the second half of the autumn term, provided by the school, to allow children to revisit and consolidate their learning.

 The most important aspect of home learning is that if a pupil is experiencing any difficulties, parents and carers communicate this to us quickly so that we address it, almost always helping others at the same time.
 Home learning is not meant to add stress and upset because pupils learn really effectively during the day and are tired when they get home, particularly if they take part in other clubs or sports outside school as well.